Language Atlas of China: Contents

-Each map is accompanied by a blue sheet of the same size containing explanatory notes.

 Second edition

-Work began on revised edition in 2002.
+Work began on a revised edition in 2002.
 The work was published in 2012 as a joint venture between the Chinese Academy of Social Sciences and the City University of Hong Kong.
 It consists of two volumes, dealing respectively with varieties of Chinese and minority languages.
 The revision follows the same structure as the first edition, but the number of maps has increased to 79, and the explanatory text is greatly expanded.
 The number of minority languages covered has also increased from 81 to 130.